INL/BlackLab/doc/index-formats/integrated.md

 For now, we also write the contents to a file called `debug-indexmetadata.json`.
 This file is only written, never read.
 The JSON structure corresponds to the JAXB annotations in the `IndexMetadataIntegrated` class.

 ## Forward index

+Forward index files currently have a codec name of `BlackLab40Postings` and a version of 1.
+(Additional versions or codecs may be added in the future)

 ### fields - where to find information about each Lucene field